lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 - Turn off the on-premises AltaVault appliance, or Suspend Replication using the **Replication >Storage > Cloud Settings** page.
 The on-premises AltaVault appliance cannot be actively replicating data or connected to the container/bucket you are going to use to access the archive in {{site.data.keyword.BluSoftlayer}}.
 - Obtain a copy of the exported configuration file of the on-premises AltaVault or access it via a URL.

-### Order Two Portable Private Networks and Configure vSphere
+### Ordering Two Portable Private Networks and Configure vSphere

 AltaVault requires the network interfaces to be on different networks within an environment.
 Therefore, we must order two portable private networks and configure the vSphere environment so that the networks are logically segregated.